SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 parameter.
 The standard constructor can be changed via the `v_standard_parameter` property.
 Default is the :class:`~pypet.parameter.Parameter` constructor.

-If you only want to add a different type of parameter once, you can add the constructor as the first positional argument:
+If you only want to add a different type of parameter once, but not change the standard constructor in general, you can add the constructor as the first positional argument followed by the name as the second argument:

     >>> traj.f_add_parameter(PickleParameter, 'subgroup1.subgroup2.myparam', data = 42, comment='I am an example')